DanielMFernandes/CCNA_Course_Notes/Course_Notes/Virtualizations_and_Cloud_Part1.md

 - Virtualization allows us to break the one-to-one relationships of hardware to OS, allowing multiple OS’s to run on a single physical server
 - Each INSTANCE is called a VM (Virtual Machine)
 - A HYPERVISOR is used to manage and allocate the hardware resources (CPU, RAM, etc.) to each VM
-- Another name for a HYPERVISOR is VMM (Virtual Machine Monitor)
+- Another name for a hypervisor is VMM (Virtual Machine Monitor)
-- The type of HYPERVISOR which runs directly on top of hardware is called a TYPE 1 HYPERVISOR
+- The type of hypervisor which runs directly on top of hardware is called a type 1 hypervisor
     - Examples include : VMware ESXi, Microsoft Hyper-V, etc.
-- TYPE 1 HYPERVISORS are also called *bare-metal hypervisors* because they run directly on the hardware (metal).
+- Type 1 hypervisors are also called *bare-metal hypervisors* because they run directly on the hardware (metal).
     - Another term is *native hypervisor*
-- This is the type of HYPERVISOR used in data center environments
+- This is the type of hypervisor used in data center environments

 ---